 Crochet with 3 Strands

-Working with 3 strands at once is fast and gives you a different and softer look than a bulkier yarn does - and you might save yarn too.
+Working with 3 strands at once is faster and creates a softer, more unique texture compared to a single bulky yarn - and you might save yarn too.

 Crochet with 3 strands of yarn

-Below, I have a regular wool yarn and a 3 stranded wool yarn.
-The 3 strands have the same weight per length as the regular yarn and the single crochet stitch rows are made with the same hook.
+Below, I’ve compared a regular wool yarn with a 3-strand wool yarn.
+Both have the same (total) weight per length, and the single crochet stitch rows were made with the same hook.

-Triple the yarn
+Tripling the yarn

-Make your slip knot as usual and start your project*.
-At a point you will run out of 3 strands.
+Make your slip knot as usual - or skip it* - and begin your project.

-Running out of 3 strands
+Running out of yarn

 Pull up more strands